 ½ tsp bicarbonate of soda

-110g unsalted butter, softened
+110g unsalted butter,

 110g granulated sugar